Kong/docs.konghq.com/app/1.1.x/db-less-admin-api.md

 ---

 <div class="alert alert-info.blue" role="alert">
-  This page refers to the Admin API for running Kong configured with a database (Postgres or Cassandra).
-For using the Admin API for Kong in DB-less mode, please refer to the
+  This page refers to the Admin API for running Kong configured without a database, managing in-memory entities via declarative config.
+  For using the Admin API for Kong with a database, please refer to the
-  <a href="/{{page.kong_version}}/db-less-admin-api">Admin API for DB-less Mode</a>
+  <a href="/{{page.kong_version}}/admin-api">Admin API for Database Mode</a> page.
-  page.
 </div>

 Kong comes with an **internal** RESTful Admin API for administration purposes.
-Requests to the Admin API can be sent to any node in the cluster, and Kong will keep the configuration consistent across all nodes.
+In [DB-less mode][db-less], this Admin API can be used to load a new declarative configuration, and for inspecting the current configuration.
+In DB-less mode, the Admin API for each node functions independently, reflecting the memory state of that particular Kong node.
+This is the case because there is no database coordination between Kong nodes.

 - `8001` is the default port on which the Admin API listens.
 - `8444` is the default port for HTTPS traffic to the Admin API.

-This API is designed for internal use and provides full control over Kong, so care should be taken when setting up Kong environments to avoid undue public exposure of this API.
+This API provides full control over Kong, so care should be taken when setting up Kong environments to avoid undue public exposure of this API.
 See [this document][secure-admin-api] for a discussion of methods to secure the Admin API.

 ## Supported Content Types